WebizenAI/devdocs/WebizenTechStack/Webizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/Webizen2.5HostComponents/WebizenServiceManagement/CuratorLogic.md

 Most of the systems use JSON files to define configurations.
 There would be various benefits in being able to dynamically update these files via a database.

 need to investigate how a DB like [[BadWolf]] might be used to renders json files.
 Therein the timestamp functions would be useful for maintaining a log of changes.
-Another option is [Dgraph](https://dgraph.io/).
+Another option is [Dgraph](https://dgraph.io/) alongside others...

 ### AUTH logic
 ​